magicmark/programming-protips-wiki/src/protips/provide-typechecker-errors.md

 2. we're simply turning it off for this line because it's complex to resolve

-Either way, **you should always copy and paste the error message from the typechecker**, so your code reviewer can confirm that your error fits the reason given for (1), or help provide a fix in code to help resolve (2).
+Either way, **you should always copy and paste the error message from the typechecker**, so your code reviewer can confirm that your error fits the reason given for (1), or help provide a fix in code to resolve (2).

 [give-reason]: /give-reason-for-suppression